whatisnuclear/website/reactor_history.md

 without all the expensive and thick pressure containment systems and backup cooling while also allowing the reactor to run on natural or very-slightly enriched fuel.

-On the downside, liquid metals are chemically reactive with water, air, and concrete, and the complications related to inerting the environment and dealing with leaks and fires would have to be weighed against the aforementioned benefits.
-Additionally, sodium becomes highly radioactive as it passed through a nuclear core, necessitating an additional intermediate heat transfer loop, plus associated pumps, valves, instrumentation, controls, heaters, and piping.
+On the downside, many liquid metals are chemically reactive with water, air, and concrete, and the complications related to inerting the environment and dealing with leaks and fires would have to be weighed against the aforementioned benefits.
+Additionally, sodium becomes highly radioactive as it passed through a nuclear core.
+The combination of radioactivity with chemical reactivity necessitates an additional intermediate heat transfer loop, especially when a metal-water steam generator is used.
+The extra loop comes expensive additional equipment: pumps, valves, instrumentation, controls, heaters, and piping.

 North American Aviation contributed $2.5M to the $10M cost of research, development, and construction of the 20 MWt Sodium Reactor Experiment (SRE) at Santa Susana, CA.